tibs/markup-history/notes-per-slide-long.rst

 Original mailing of the idea to the Doc-Sig was in Nov 2000

-* Readable is the main aim.
+* Readability is the main aim.
-* Output agnostic.
+* Output agnosticism is an important secondary aim.
-* Well specified, allowing other implementations which behave in the same way.
-* Note that < and > are not special - Guido wanted to be able to discuss XML and suchlike without quoting stuff.

 Clearly influenced by setext and StructuredText, but with more rigor.

+It is well specified, allowing other implementations which behave in the same way.

+* < and > are not special - Guido wanted to be able to discuss XML and suchlike without quoting stuff.
+* Similarly, it's not possible for underscores to be significant, as leading and trailing underscores have meaning in Python.
+* Perhaps in part because of that, there is no way to specify underlined text, which is a Good Thing.

+In contrast to StructuredText:

-Body text isn't indented (what makes sense for programming languages is irritating for text), but things must line up when appropriate (see the lists).
+* Body text isn't indented (what makes sense for programming languages is irritating for text), but things must line up when appropriate (see the lists).

-"o" is not allowed as a list delimiter, as it is too ambiguous.
+* "o" is not allowed as a list delimiter, as it is too ambiguous.

-NB: no way to specify underlined text, which is a Good Thing.

 Consciously designed to allow doing certain things but not others - basically, if a document is too complex for reStructuredText, use something like Docbook.